-16. Agreements with Tomato Grower
+15. Agreements with Tomato Grower

 In June 2007, we entered into a distribution agreement with Agricola Belher (Belher) of Mexico, a well-established quality producer of fresh vegetables, primarily tomatoes, for export to the U.S. market.
 Pursuant to such distribution agreement, Belher agreed, at their sole cost and expense, to harvest, pack, export, ship, and deliver tomatoes exclusively to our Arizona facility.
 In exchange, we agreed to sell and distribute such tomatoes, advance \$2 million to Belher for operating purposes, provide additional advances as shipments are made during the season (subject to limitations, as defined), and return the proceeds from such tomato sales to Belher, net of our commission and aforementioned advances.
 The agreement also allows for us to advance additional amounts to Belher at our sole discretion.
-All advances that remain outstanding as of June 2008 are immediately due and payable.
-As of October 31, 2007, we have advanced \$2 million to Belher (included in advances to suppliers) pursuant to this agreement.
-Pursuant to EITF 99-19, Reporting Revenue Gross as a Principal versus Net as an Agent, we will record gross revenues related to this agreement, as we believe we are acting more like the principal in these sales transactions.(principally primary obligor, inventory loss and delivery risk, latitude in establishing prices, and determination of product specifications).
+All advances that remain outstanding as of June 2009 are immediately due and payable.
+As of October 31, 2008 and 2007, we have advanced \$2 million to Belher (included in advances to suppliers) pursuant to this agreement.
+We record gross revenues related to this agreement, as we believe we are acting more like the principal in these sales transactions (principally primary obligor, inventory loss and delivery risk, latitude in establishing prices, and determination of product specifications).

-Concurrently, we also entered into an infrastructure agreement in June 2007 with Belher in order to significantly increase production yields and fruit quality.
+We also entered into an infrastructure agreement in June 2007 with Belher in order to significantly increase production yields and fruit quality.
 Pursuant to this agreement, we are to advance up to \$5 million to be used solely for the acquisition, construction, and installation of improvements to and on certain land owned by Belher, as well as packing line equipment.
-Advances incur interest at 9.4% at October 31, 2007.
-We advanced \$5.0 million as of October 31, 2007 (\$1.0 million included in prepaid expenses and other current assets and \$4.0 million included in other long-term assets).
+Advances incur interest at 8.8% at October 31, 2008.
+During fiscal 2008, we collected \$1.0 million and advanced an additional \$0.8 million to Belher, resulting in a total receivable from Belher of \$4.8 million, of which \$1.2 million is included in prepaid expenses and other current assets and \$3.6 million is included in other long-term assets as of October 31 2008.
 Belher is to annually repay these advances in no less than 20% increments through July 2012.
-In addition, the agreement allows for additional \$1.0 million advances to take place during the last five months of each of our fiscal years 2008 through 2010, but they are subject to certain conditions and are to be made at our sole discretion.
+In addition, the agreement allows for up to an additional \$1.0 million advance to take place during the last five months of each of our fiscal years 2008 through 2010, but they are subject to certain conditions and are to be made at our sole discretion.
 Belher is to annually repay these advances in full on or before each of July 2008 through July 2010.
 Interest is to be paid monthly or annually, as defined.
 Belher may prepay, without penalty, all or any portion of the advances at any time.